dr-hextanium/cookbook/src/misc/why_kotlin/why_kotlin.md

 ## The Recipe

-Kotlin is a language that makes a very solid attempt at modernising Java.
+Kotlin is a language that makes a very solid attempt at modernizing Java.
-It makes writing common Java patterns extremely concise.
+It makes writing common Java patterns concise.
 Kotlin also makes it easy to write safer code that is less likely to have strange bugs or throw confusing NullPointerExceptions.

 Kotlin is unlikely to be particularly useful to you if you are not using Object-Oriented aspects of Java already.
-If you are just writing \[Linear\]OpModes, but are not writing your own classes, Kotlin is probably not for you.
+If you are just writing \[Linear\]OpModes but are not writing your own classes, Kotlin is probably not for you.
 While Kotlin certainly does offer some nice features in this environment, the challenges that come with using Kotlin may also prove hard to overcome unless you are writing more complex and involved code.
 It is also advisable not to try to switch to Kotlin at the same time as learning more Object-Oriented skills.